JelleClaes2/AdventOfCode/README.md

 # AdventOfCode
 Here are the exercises of advent of coding from difrent years.
-U can find al the text files you need and the solutions and the executibuls.
+U can find al the text files you need and the solutions.